wso2-extensions/esb-connector-googlespreadsheet/docs/workWithSheet.md

 ###### Properties

-* spreadsheetId :- Unique value of the spreadsheet
+* spreadsheetId :- Unique value of the spreadsheet.
-* requests :- It contains data that is a kind of update to apply to a spreadsheet.
+* requests :- The spreadsheet is updated with the data that is sent in the request.
 To add multiple sheets within the spread sheet, need to repeat `addSheetBatchRequest` property within the `requests` attribute as below in the sample request.
-* fields [Optional] :- Specifying which fields to include in a partial response.
-For the following request only the `spreadsheetId` will be included in the response.
+* fields [Optional] :- Specify the fields that need to be included in a partial response.
+In the sample request given below, only the `spreadsheetId` will be included in the response.

 ###### Sample request

-Following is a sample request that can be used for addSheetBatchRequest operation.
-With the following request we can specify multiple sheet properties such as sheet name("Expenses1", "Expenses2"), sheet type("GRID") and dimension ((50,10), (70,10)) of the sheet as an array.
-Here we specify fields property to get partial response.
-Here, `spreadsheetId`, `replies` will be included in the response. `replies` contains properties such as sheet name, type, row, column count, sheetId.
+The sample request given below calls the `addSheetBatchRequest` operation.
+The request specifies the multiple sheet properties, such as the sheet name ("Expenses1", "Expenses2"), sheet type ("GRID"), and the dimension ((50,10), (70,10)) of the sheet as an array.
+The fields property is specified to get a partial response.
+The `spreadsheetId` and `replies` values will be included in the response. `replies` contains properties such as sheet name, type, row, column count, and sheetId.

 ```json
 {